A Trusted Friend in a Complicated World

 Spreagle

-Mixed-breed dogs that contain the best of both hunting worlds are evident in the Spreagle, a springer spaniel and beagle mix.
-Both are medium-sized dogs, but the beagle brings its super sniffing skills to the table, while the springer spaniel boasts an accomplished flush and retrieve skill set.
-Roll those up together, and you get an outdoorsy type with rugged good looks.
-The eyes, dark mask, and ticking belong to the spaniel, but those larger spots also point to the beagle, along with the broad head and darling drop ears.
+Mixed-breed dogs that contain the best of the hunting world are abundant in the spreagle, an English springer spaniel and beagle mix.
+Both are medium-sized dogs, but the beagle brings super sniffing skills to the table, while the spaniel boasts an accomplished flush-and-retrieve skill set.
+Roll those up together, and you get an outdoorsy dog with rugged good looks and a fetching personality.
+“People love them because they’re like the best pals ever.
+These little guys are not just friendly but also super curious, full of energy and aim to please,” says Dr. Meisler.

 Puggle

 Love the wanderlust of a beagle and the playful antics of a pug?
 The puggle could be the dog for you.
+“These little guys are sweethearts—affectionate and gentle—and will melt your heart,” says Dr. Meisler.
 The mug on this pooch is undeniably a pug, from the furrowed face to the black-rimmed eyes and dark muzzle.
 But the length of the muzzle points to the beagle, as do the ears and longer body.
-As for the fawn color and curvy tail high on the rear, that’s all pug.
 Just how big this pug mix will grow depends on the size of the beagle parent.
 Smaller and shorter ones are under 15 inches and less than 20 pounds, while others range from 13 to 15 inches and 20 to 30 pounds.

 Grey schnoodle, Poodle and Schnauzer mix, in autumn park